TheCr1sis/cerberus/README.md

 - **Manual Scan:** Upload an IOC file and specify a directory for scanning.
 - **Fast Scan:** Quickly scan using preloaded IOC files.
 - **Upload Scan Results:** Load previously scanned results.
-- **Online Lookup:** Check file details against online malware databases (VirusTotal & MalwareBazaar).
+- **Online Lookup:** Check file details against online malware databases such as VirusTotal & MalwareBazaar (for in-app threat intelligence lookups it is recommended to get your VirusTotal and Malwarebazaar API keys)

 ## Testing